broad-app/codetest/README.md

 Integrating with external partners via APIs is the rule nowadays.
 Commonly they are modern and well design... but sometimes they are not!

-Your task is to write a layer on top of a poorly designed API, providing a better experience to consume the resource.
+Your task is to write a layer on top of a (fictional) poorly designed API, providing a better experience to consume the resource.
 It's expected:

 * a client that consumes two endpoints of the old api